s9e/TextFormatter/docs/Plugins/BBCodes/Custom_BBCode_syntax.md

     [box color={COLOR} width={NUMBER} height={NUMBER}]{TEXT}[/box]

-It is valid to use the following template: *(note how tokens and XPath expressions are used indiscriminately)*
+It is valid to use the following template: *(note how tokens and XPath expressions are interchangeable)*

     <div style="color: {COLOR}; width: {@width}px; height: {@height}px">{TEXT}</div>